 How to cast data types in Python

-Here, you'll explore key casting techniques, practical tips, and real-world applications.
-You'll also get debugging advice to help you handle data types with confidence and avoid unexpected errors.
+In this article, you'll find essential techniques, practical tips, and real-world applications.
+You'll also get advice to debug common errors and handle data types with confidence.

 Basic casting with built-in functions